 If you are interested in becoming an athlete, please contact the local Program nearest to you.

-Please note that before an athlete can begin Special Olympics sports training, the athlete's parent/guardian must complete an Application for Participation for participation.
+Please note that before an athlete can begin Special Olympics sports training, the athlete's parent/guardian must complete an Application for Participation.
 A signature from authorized medical personnel is required on the form.
 Authorized medical personnel to include CRNPs, FNPs, and PAs (in addition to MDs and DOs already authorized).
 The form must be updated every three years.

 Submit the completed athlete participation form to your local program coordinator.